-- Patients had timely access to initial assessment, test results, diagnosis and treatment. - · Waiting times, delays and cancellations were minimal and managed appropriately. - · Patients with the most urgent needs had their care and treatment prioritised. - The appointment system was easy to use.
+- Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - The appointment system was easy to use.

-Results from the July 2017 annual national GP patient survey showed that patients' satisfaction with how they could access care and treatment was either at or below local and national averages.
-We noted that 384 surveys were sent out and 107 were returned.
-This represented about 8% of the practice population.
+Results from the July 2017 annual national GP patient survey showed that patients' satisfaction with how they could access care and treatment was above local and national averages.
+We noted that 287 surveys were sent out and 117 were returned.
+This represented about 3% of the practice population.
+The practice was above average for its satisfaction scores on consultations with GPs and nurses.

-- 72% of patients who responded were satisfied with the practice's opening hours compared with the clinical commissioning group (CCG) average of 72% and the national average of 76%. - 32% of patients who responded said they could get through easily to the practice by phone; CCG - 69%; national average - 71%. - 81% of patients who responded said that the last time they wanted to speak to a GP or nurse they were able to get an appointment; CCG - 81%; national average - 84%. - 67% of patients who responded said their last appointment was convenient; CCG - 76%; national average - 81%. - 58% of patients who responded described their experience of making an appointment as good; CCG -69%; national average - 73%. - 34% of patients who responded said they don't normally have to wait too long to be seen; CCG - 51%; national average - 58%.
+- 84% of patients who responded were satisfied with the practice's opening hours compared with the clinical commissioning group (CCG) average of 73% and the national average of 86%. - 91% of patients who responded said they could get through easily to the practice by phone; CCG - 67%; national average - 71%. - 65% of patients who responded said that the last time they wanted to speak to a GP or nurse they were able to get an appointment; CCG 53%; national average 56%. - 87% of patients who responded said their last appointment was convenient; CCG - 77%; national average - 81%.

+- 77% of patients who responded described their experience of making an appointment as good; CCG 68%; national average 73%. - 67% of patients who responded said they don't normally have to wait too long to be seen; CCG 53%; national average 58%.